 Neal Ford is Director, Software Architect, and Meme Wrangler at ThoughtWorks, a global IT consultancy with an exclusive focus on end-to-end software development and delivery.
 He is also the designer and developer of applications, magazine articles, video/DVD presentations, and author and/or editor of eight books spanning a variety of subjects and technologies, including the most recent Presentation Patterns and Functional Thinking.
 He focuses on designing and building of large-scale enterprise applications.
 He is also an internationally acclaimed speaker, speaking at over 300 developer conferences worldwide, delivering more than 2000 presentations.
 Check out his web site at nealford.com.
 He welcomes feedback and can be reached at firstname.lastname@example.org.

-Brian is VP of Product Management at Sonatype.
-He has extensive open source experience as a member of the Apache Software Foundation and former Chair of the Apache Maven project.
-Brian was a direct contributor to the Maven ecosystem, including the maven-dependency-plugin and maven-enforcer-plugin.
+Brian is VP of Product Management at Sonatype, with extensive open source experience as a member of the Apache Software Foundation for the past 7 years and former Chair of the Apache Maven project.
+Brian has provided significant development contributions to the Maven ecosystem, including the maven-dependency-plugin and maven-enforcer-plugin.
 He has over 15 years of experience driving the vision behind, as well as developing and leading the development of software for organizations ranging from startups to large enterprises.
-Brian is a frequent speaker at national and regional events including JavaOne, and other development related conferences.
-He holds a BS in CS from Daniel Webster College.
+Brian holds a Bachelor of Science degree in Computer Science from Daniel Webster College.

 Cory has a long history with agile methods, implementing XP, Lean and Agile practices at a wide variety of companies, from startups to regulated industries.
 In addition, he served as the Global Community Liaison for the Scrum Alliance.
 He currently runs a software and consulting company, providing coaching, training and consulting for companies around the globe.
 He also serves as CTO of Pretty Kool Apps, a startup focused on educational technology for therapists and teachers working with children.
 Cory can be found on Twitter at @cory_foy, and on his blog at http://blog.coryfoy.com.